thenativeweb/assertthat/README.md

 }).is.not.throwing();
 ```

 Alternatively, asserts that `f` throws an exception with the `expected` message.
-For the `expected` message you can either specify a string or a regular expression.
+For the `expected` message you can either specify a string, a regular expression or a predicate.

 ```javascript
 assert.that(() => {